Play

 It is important that this cooling capacity depends heavily on the water supply.
 When trees are lacking in water, they cannot perform this cooling effect efficiently.

-In addition to these microclimatic regulations, trees also improve the urban air, which is particularly important when the heat increases.
+In addition to these microclimatic regulations, trees also improve city air, which is particularly important as the heat increases.
 Trees reduce the amount of ozone, nitrogen oxides, carbon monoxide and sulfur in the air.
-The Federal Environment Agency describes how the increasingly hot summers promote the formation of ozone and thereby increase the associated health risks.
-On days with high ozone concentrations, many people suffer from respiratory problems, headaches and irritation of the eyes.

 Due to high emissions and increasing summer temperatures, this regulatory effect of trees will also become increasingly important.
-And not only that: trees bind CO2 in their substance.
+And not only that: trees bind carbon dioxide in their substance.
 Trees could therefore also make an important contribution to CO2 play in the neutral city of the future.

 The growing importance of urban trees due to climate change